Frequently Asked Questions:

 Can I drop the plan anytime?

-Yes, you can drop the plan; however, you would not be eligible to re-enroll until June 2021.
+Yes, you can drop the plan at any time, but unless you have a qualifying event you would not be eligible to re-enroll for two years.

 Who do I contact regarding benefit questions?